-8.27 The Public Transport Accessibility Level (PTAL) rating is 1a which indicates poor accessibility to public transport.
+- 8.30 The Public Transport Accessibility Level (PTAL) rating is 1b which indicates poor accessibility to public transport.
 The London Plan and Policy DM30 of CLP2018 sets out that maximum car parking standards for residential developments based on public transport accessibility levels and local character.
 This states that 1-2 bedroom properties should provide a maximum of up to 1 space per unit, with up to 1.5 spaces per unit being provided for 3 bedroom properties.
-In line with the London Plan, the proposed development could therefore provide up to a maximum of 10.5 spaces.
+In line with the London Plan, the proposed development could therefore provide up to a maximum of 10 spaces.
 It is important to note however that it is not necessarily desirable to provide car parking up to the maximum standards given the requirements of both the London Plan and Croydon Local Plan which seek to reduce reliance on car usage and promote/prioritise sustainable modes of transport.
-As such a lower level of car parking can be supported and is encouraged in line with the ambitions of the Development Plan.
-This scheme proposes 9 on-site parking bays with 1 space designated for each unit, and as such accords with the policy requirements for a development of this nature in this location.
-The proposed car parking provision is considered acceptable when taking into account the site constraints, the need to provide high quality multifunctional spaces whilst preserving the existing trees on-site and ensuring the best use of land.
-In the event that additional car parking beyond that provided for onsite was required by future occupants of the development, the surrounding road network provides opportunities for vehicles to park on street.
+As such a lower level of car parking can be supported and is encouraged in line with the ambitions of the Development Plan. - 8.31 Although no parking survey has been provided, this scheme proposes 9 on-site parking bays with 1 space designated for each unit, and as such accords with the policy requirements for a development of this nature in this location.
+The proposed car parking provision is considered acceptable when taking into account the site constraints, the need to provide high quality multi-functional spaces whilst preserving the existing trees on-site and ensuring the best use of land. - 8.32 There are a number of representations that refer to the parking provision, onstreet parking and highway safety at the site.
+In respect to highway safety, the scheme provides 9 off-street parking spaces and these will need to adhere to the parking visibility splays and parking standards to ensure that safety requirements are adhered to and these have been secured through conditions. - 8.33 The parking layout and access arrangement would allow for access and exit movements in forward gear, the access point to the site has a width of 4.2m which is deemed acceptable and would not harm the safety and efficiency of the highway network.

-- 8.28 There are a number of representations that refer to the parking provision, onstreet parking and highway safety at the site.
-In respect to highway safety, the scheme provides 9 off-street parking spaces and these will need to adhere to the parking visibility splays and parking standards to ensure that safety requirements are adhered to and these have been secured through conditions. - 8.29 The parking layout and access arrangement would allow for access and exit movements in forward gear and whilst the access point to the site is of a width of 2.75m, this is deemed acceptably wide for private vehicles (i.e. the cars of future occupiers) to pass onto and off of the site which functions as such in its existing state.
-Whilst it is recognised that emergency vehicles (such as a fire truck) would be unable to access the site, due to the scale of the development and the distance from the street to the rear of the site, such an arrangement can be acceptable subject to the three terraced properties at the northern end of the site being fitted with sprinkler systems (which would be required by Building Regulations).
-Subject to a condition requiring the applicant to provide drawings demonstrating suitable visibility splays the proposed access arrangement to the site is deemed acceptable and would not harm the safety and efficiency of the highway network. - 8.30 In compliance with the London Plan, electric vehicle charging points should be installed in the parking area and this can be secured by way of a condition.
+- 8.34 In compliance with the London Plan, electric vehicle charging points should be installed in the parking area and this can be secured by way of a condition.
 Cycle storage facilities would comply with the London Plan (which would require 18 spaces) as these are located in a secure and covered cycle store within the rear communal amenity space.
-This can be secured by way of a condition. - 8.31 The refuse arrangements would be acceptable and for a nine units scheme would require 1 x 1100ltr landfill receptacle; 1 x 1280ltr for dry recycling and 1 x 140ltr food recycling, which has been accommodated within the site.
-The refuse store would be located at the side of the building with access to the hardstanding, details of which can be suitably conditioned. - 8.32 A Demolition/Construction Logistic Plan (including a Construction Management Plan) will be needed before commencement of work and this could be secured through a condition.
+This can be secured by way of a condition. - 8.35 The refuse arrangements would be acceptable and for a nine units scheme would require 1 x 1100ltr landfill receptacle; 1 x 1280ltr for dry recycling and 1 x 140ltr food recycling, which has been accommodated within the site.
+The refuse store would be located at the side of the building with access to the hardstanding.
+It can be conditioned. - 8.36 A Demolition/Construction Logistic Plan (including a Construction Management Plan) will be needed before commencement of work and this could be secured through a condition.

-Impact on trees and wildlife
+Impact on trees, wildlife and Farthing Downs SSSI